 Thanks to the placebo effect, we know conclusively that what a person believes can absolutely affect their biology as much as any other aspect of their life.
 It can alter the reality of their physical health to be experienced as unhealthy or healthy; diseased or disease-free.

-Of course, this truth is probably not something your doctor or pharmacist would encourage you to live by.
-Because if you concluded that you’re powerful enough to heal yourself and keep yourself healthy simply because you believe it to be so, why on earth would you need them or the drugs they sell?
-That’s not to say that there isn’t real benefit in traditional medicine and pharmaceuticals, by the way.
-Antibiotics to treat staph infections and emergency surgeries to stop bleeding have saved many lives, no doubt.
-Modern medicine is highly valuable.
+Of course, this truth is probably not something the medical industry wants you to live by.
+If you concluded that you’re powerful enough to heal yourself and keep yourself healthy simply because you believe it to be so, why would you need doctors or drugs?

-Besides, it’s important to remember that in placebo effect studies such as those described on the next page, the patients truly believed that they were taking real medicine or receiving an actual procedure, and that this is what helped them — despite the fact that it was really just their belief that the fake treatments would work that helped them.
+That said, it’s important to remember that in the placebo effect studies mentioned below, the patients truly believed that they were taking real medicine or receiving an actual procedure.
+Because of the proven efficacy of medicine, they believed that a certain medicine or procedure would help them get better — although at the end of the day, it was really just their belief that helped them, because the so-called treatments were fake.

 Learn how the power of the placebo effect has helped people heal their knee problems and beat depression by reading this article excerpt from Collective Evolution, via Spirit Science (source links below):

 “The placebo practice is known, but widely dismissed in medicine.
 The placebo effect should be a major topic of study in medical schools.
 Unfortunately drug companies study patients who respond to the placebo effect with the goal of eliminating them from early clinical trials.
 It bothers pharmaceutical manufacturers that in most of their clinical trials the placebos prove to be just as effective as their chemical ridden drugs.
 Examining the placebo effect would give rise to a whole new category under science, which would probably be consciousness.